-After a welcome briefing and talk by Joyce, enjoy a full-day tour of Tashkent.
-Visit the Chorsu Bazaar, the centre of daily life in the heart of old town, which comprises a unique complex of trade halls crowned with interrelated domes.
+Enjoy a full-day tour of Tashkent.
+Visit the Chorsu Bazaar, the centre of daily life in the heart of the old town, which comprises a unique complex of trade halls crowned with inter-related domes.
 The bazaar sells everything from exotic dried fruits to fresh herbs, handmade cheeses, freshly-slaughtered meat and colourful handicrafts.

-Afterwards, explore the impressive Tashkent Metro, which opened in 1977 in honour of 60th anniversary of the Bolshevik Revolution.
+Explore the impressive Tashkent Metro, which opened in 1977 in honour of the 60th anniversary of the Bolshevik Revolution.
 Each station has its own unique architectural features made of semi-precious materials including marble, granite, glass, ceramics and carved alabaster.

 Drive to Amir Timur Square, with its imposing statue of Uzbekistan’s post-Soviet hero, Timur (Tamerlane).
-Continue past Independence Square, the largest city square in any of the former-Soviet countries.
+Continue to Independence Square, the largest city square in any of the former-Soviet countries.

 Enjoy lunch with the locals at a popular restaurant specialising in plov (slow-cooked rice with meat, onion and carrots), the Uzbek national dish.

-Following an early breakfast, transfer to Tashkent Airport for a flight to Nukus (flight included in tour price).
-On arrival in Nukus, transfer to hotel for check-in.
+Following an early breakfast, transfer to Tashkent Airport for a flight to Nukus (Economy Class flight included in tour price).
+On arrival in Nukus, transfer to the hotel for check-in.

-After lunch, there is free time to further explore the Savitsky Museum at your own pace.
+After lunch, enjoy some free time to further explore the Savitsky Museum at your own pace.

-Check out from the hotel in the morning and travel to Khiva.
+This morning, depart Nukus and travel to Khiva.
 Along the way, see the remains of a Zoroastrian Tower of Silence (Chilpak Kala), and visit the archaeological sites of Toprak Kala, the 3rd century AD capital of ancient Khorezm, and Ayaz Kala, with its three mud-brick fortresses dating from the 4th century BC to the 7th century AD.
-Abandoned for 1,300 years, the Kalas (fortresses) were rediscovered in the 1940s by the Russian archaeologist S.P.
+Abandoned for 1,300 years, the Kalas (fortresses) were rediscovered in the 1940s by the Russian archaeologist, S.P.
 Tolstov.

-Visit the Djuma Mosque, the main hall of which has over 200 wooden columns, the earlier ones decorated in Kufic and Naskh inscriptions, the later in the typical Khivan floral-vegetative pattern.
-Then explore the majestic Pahlavan Mahmud Mausoleum, with its dazzling turquoise dome.
+Visit the Djuma Mosque, the main hall of which has over 200 wooden columns, the earlier ones decorated in Kufic and Naskh inscriptions, the latter in the typical Khivan floral-vegetative pattern.
+Then, explore the majestic Pahlavan Mahmud Mausoleum, with its dazzling turquoise dome.